mchad1/saphana-certification/README.md

 This README will walk you through all the steps required to run the HCOT SAP HANA storage validation test.
-SAP HANA is NOT used in this validation, the workload is synthetic.
+SAP HANA is NOT used in this validation,the workload is synthetic.

-Included are:
+* Included are:

- *Details on the included files and how to use *Configuration Details (Instance Types, OS Distros, Mount Options, Tunables) *Details on how to run the test
+    * Details on the included files and how to use
+    * Configuration Details (Instance Types, OS Distros, Mount Options, Tunables)
+    * Details on how to run the test

-Included Files:
+###Included Files:

  *Five files were included in this REPO:
   1) README.md